 *Vitamin K may help keep lower blood pressure by eliminating the build-up of several minerals in the arteries (mineralization), allowing the heart to freely push blood through the body.
 Mineralization naturally occurs with age and is a major risk factor for heart disease.
-Adequate intake of *vitamin K has also been shown to lower the risk of stroke.
+Lower the risk of stroke with adequate intake of *vitamin K.

 *Vitamin K deficiency is rare in the United States.
 Typically, those afflicted with a deficiency are unable to properly absorb the *vitamin K made naturally in the intestinal tract.
 People who have severe gastrointestinal disorders, such as gallbladder disease, cystic fibrosis, celiac or Crohn’s disease are unable to properly absorb *vitamin K, so they are more susceptible to being deficient. *Vitamin K supplements are useful for these medical conditions.

-Babies are not born with the bacteria that create *vitamin K, and breast milk is not a good source of the vitamin.
-Newborn babies in many developed countries are given shots of *vitamin K to prevent internal and external bleeding.
+Babies are not born with the bacteria that create *vitamin K. And breast milk is not a good source of the vitamin.
+Newborn babies in many developed countries them give shots of *vitamin K to prevent internal and external bleeding.